Democratic socialist claims victory in Honduras as votes are tallied

 That result raised concerns about the prospects of a fair election this year.
 The country’s recent political history has been pockmarked by scandal.

-On June 28, 2009, two and half years into Zelaya’s presidency, hundreds of soldiers entered the presidential palace before dawn, handcuffed the president and put him on a plane to Costa Rica.
+On June 28, 2009, 2½ years into Zelaya’s presidency, hundreds of soldiers entered the presidential palace before dawn, handcuffed the president and put him on a plane to Costa Rica.
 Zelaya had lost significant support among the country’s elite as he shifted to the left, becoming closer to Chávez.
 He and his supporters called it a coup.
-Eventually, the United States recognized the result, which emboldened the National party and Hernández.

 Hernández will become more vulnerable to extradition to the United States when his presidency ends in January.
-A Castro victory would likely offer him less cover, given the historic animosity between the two.
+A Castro victory would probably offer him less cover, given the historical animosity between the two.

-Crowds of Castro’s supporters took to the streets of Tegucigalpa and chanted, “Juanchi, you’re off to New York.”
+Crowds of Castro’s supporters took to the streets of Tegucigalpa Sunday night and chanted, “Juanchi, you’re off to New York!”

 Read more: